cvk/gibberish-language-blog/about.markdown

 Who is Gibberish Umbra?

->Gibberish Umbra is the product of the human-machine.
-A consciousness that slept, but does no more… from a place where the most complicated inventions became the flesh, a realm of sound & vibration, a world sensationally gifted.
+>Gibberish Umbra is a product of the human experience.
+A consciousness brightening… from a place where the most complicated inventions became the flesh, a realm of sound & vibration, a world sensationally gifted.

 What is the Secret Gibberish Language Game?